 19. Have you been active on Google My Business lately?

-If you have not been active on Google My Business in a 6-month span, it’s possible that your business has been unverified.
+If you have not been active on Google Business Profile in a 6-month span, it’s possible that your business has been unverified.
 Make sure to pay attention to your Google My Business page on a regular basis.
-It doesn’t take a lot to stay active on Google My Business.
-If nothing else, install the Google My Business app (Android, iPhone) and reply to reviews and thank people when they leave a review of your business.
+It doesn’t take a lot to stay active on Google Business Profile.
+If nothing else, install the Google Business Profile app (Android, iPhone) and reply to reviews and thank people when they leave a review of your business.

 20. Do all of your reviews look and sound the same?